ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 This document focuses on discovering DoH and DoT Designated Resolvers.
 Other protocols can also use the format defined by {{!I-D.schwartz-svcb-dns}}.
-However, if any protocol does not involve some form of certificate validation, new validation mechanisms will need to be defined to support validating equivalence as defined in {{authenticated}}.
+However, if any protocol does not involve some form of certificate validation, new validation mechanisms will need to be defined to support the validation procedure defined in {{validation}}.

+# Security Goals

+In general, the Encrypted and Unencrypted resolvers can have different IP addresses.
+The client reaches these resolvers over different network paths, respectively the "encrypted path" and the "unencrypted path".
+For security analysis, we consider these paths separately, with the following goals:

+* Passive attacks on either path can always be prevented.
+* If the client starts with a global identity for a resolver, and knows ahead of time that it is compatible, it can reliably detect any active attack on either path (i.e. authenticated encryption).
+* If there is no attacker on the unencrypted path, the unencrypted resolver can be configured in such a way that compatible clients can reliably detect active attacks on the encrypted path.
+* If there is an active attacker on either path, their attack lasts only as long as they remain on-path.

-# Discovery Using Resolver IP Addresses {#bootstrapping}
+# Discovery Using Resolver IP Addresses {#by-ip}

 When a DNS client is configured with an Unencrypted Resolver IP address, it SHOULD query the resolver for SVCB records for "dns://resolver.arpa" before